awave1/lunchversity/README.md

 > Lunchversity is a stamp management platform that incentivizes students to use reusable containers at the university restaurants

 Lunchversity is a React Native app built with expo.
+Mockups: [https://www.figma.com/file/wVl7JB32IVVD05H82z6eWS/LUNCHVERSITY?node-id=1%3A64](https://www.figma.com/file/wVl7JB32IVVD05H82z6eWS/LUNCHVERSITY?node-id=1%3A64)

 ## Prerequisites